A blepharoplasty, or eyelid surgery, is a procedure that removes excess skin, muscle, and/or fat from the eyelids.

 At The Williams Center, we are able to take care of both cosmetic and functional upper-eyelid surgeries.
 Having performed thousands of these surgeries, we are experienced and able to identify subtle contributions to eyelid issues, such as a heavy brow and/or a weak upper-eyelid levator muscle.

-Please contact us today to arrange a consultation to determine both your functional and cosmetic surgical options.
+Interested in learning more?
+Contact us today to arrange a consultation to determine both your functional and cosmetic surgical options.